globus/globus-flows-examples/compute_transfer_examples/README.md

 ## Prerequisites

 Before starting, ensure you have a shared GCS collection and Globus Compute endpoint.
-If you haven't set these up, follow [this guide](https://docs.globus.org/globus-connect-server/v5.4/) for setting up the GCS collection, and [this guide](https://globus-compute.readthedocs.io/en/latest/endpoints/installation.html) for setting up the Globus Compute endpoint. **Note**: The GCS collection and Globus Compute endpoint must have access to the same filesystem at the same path.
+If you haven't set these up, follow [this guide](https://docs.globus.org/globus-connect-server/v5.4/) for setting up the GCS collection, and [this guide](https://globus-compute.readthedocs.io/en/latest/endpoints/installation.html) for setting up the Globus Compute endpoint. **Note**: The GCS collection and Globus Compute endpoint must both have read/write permissions to the same filesystem location where operations will be performed.

 ## Register the Globus Compute Function